hypothesis/publisher-account-test-site/README.md

 on the Hypothesis service via the API, and generate _grant tokens_ which can be used to identify the logged-in user to the Hypothesis client.

-Once you have a client ID and secret, you can run the example site as follows:
+Once you have a client ID and secret, you can run the test site as follows:

 ```
 pip install -r requirements.txt